byoeval/BYO-EVAL/README.md

 ---

-# BYO-Eval: Empower Your Vision-Language Models with Custom Datasets!
+# BYO-Eval: Build Your Own Dataset for Fine-Grained Visual Assessment of VLMs!

 Create your own image datasets with Blender to unlock a deeper understanding of your Vision-Language Model (VLM)’s perception abilities.
 Perfect for diagnostic evaluations and performance analysis, BYO-Eval allows you to tailor datasets specifically for testing VLMs in visual reasoning tasks.